Back to ¡°Memory Booster of Regional Anatomy¡±

 Fig. 6-5.
 Rectus sheath superior to arcuate line (top) and inferior to arcuate line (bottom) (horizontal plane).

 Just as deep back muscles are encircled by the thoracolumbar fascia (Fig. 1-8), the rectus abdominis is encircled by the rectus sheath.
-Similar to the thoracolumbar fascia, the rectus sheath functions as the aponeurosis of other muscles.
+Similar to the thoracolumbar fascia, the rectus sheath functions as the aponeuroses of other muscles.

 The external and internal oblique muscles form the anterior layer of the rectus sheath, while the internal oblique muscle and transversus abdominis form its posterior layer.
 The anterior and posterior layers arrive at the linea alba, so the linea alba is regarded as the insertion of the three muscles (Fig. 6-1).